iracooke/atenuis_wgs_pub/hpc/mitogenome/README.md

 MITObim finished after 7 rounds resulting in a single contig of 19029bp.
 Manual inspection of this sequence revealed that it contained overlapping ends and could be circularised resulting in a final sequence of length 18338bp.
 This is very close to the reference *A. tenuis* mitogenome on genbank (NC_022830) but includes some additional sequence in the putative control region.

+An alignment of NC_022830 and our mitogenome assembly is shown below for the putative control region.
+In other regions the sequences are almost identical.

 ![alignment_control_region](../../figures/Aten_mitogenome_align_control.png)